 For: It is impossible to put a price tag on human lives.
 The medical application of MRI imaging technology, X-rays, and others atomic structure related technologies have benefited countless people’s health conditions.
 Therefore, it is necessary to increase the findings for researching such subjects.

 Against: The research and use of MRI are expensive.
 This means not everyone will have equal opportunity to have access to these expensive technologies.
 Funding should be prioritizing the less opportune people instead of researching.
+01 Atomic Structure Research

+Arguments re increasing funding:

+One Pro 3 mx see below …

+One Con 3 mx ditto …

+=== 1/6

+Please read carefully.
+The question asks for comments on INCREASING CURRENT FUNDING INTO ATOMIC STRUCTURE RESEARCH.

+The question does not ask for an explanation of MRI or a discussion of funding more MRI's or research into MRI's.
+MRI is cited as just one spinoff of basic atomic structure research.

+You might want to broaden your research by looking at advances in nanotechnology, semiconductors, superconductors, nuclear waste transmutation, solar cells, cancer treatment, etc. ...

+Please read the question carefully to discover the point you are aiming for, then get to the point clearly and briefly.

 The emission spectrum of an unknown element contains two lines-one in the visible portion of the spectrum, and the other, ultraviolet.
 Based on the following figure and on what you have learned about Niels Bohr’s model of the atom, account for the difference in energy between these lines.

 The difference in energy between the colors is the result of electrons jumping to higher orbit after absorbing energy from external source, and eventually returning to its original lower energy level, and thus emitting the energy it has absorbed.
+02 Emission Spectrum

+UV has more energy than visible 1 mk missing

+Electron drops farther for UV 1 mk missing

+More energy emitted by greater fall 1 mk missing

+=== 0/3

+Please clarify which is which, i.e. compare the amounts of energy producing visible or UV light.
+These amounts are related to the size of the electron transition, i.e. how far it has ‘fallen’ in the Bohr model.

 a.
 Draw the energy-level diagram and write the electronic configuration for zirconium (element 40).